danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 Choose the SSP model library for fitting:

 - E-MILES, Galaxev, FSPS (pPXF defaults, they are a subsample of the respective libraries).
 - X-shooter Spectral Library.
 A full sample in the optical range with Salpeter IMF and Parsec/Colibri isochrones.
-They have a resolving power of R = 10,000 and are better suited for medium to high resolutio galaxy spectra.
+They have a resolving power of R = 10,000 and are better suited for medium to high resolution galaxy spectra.
 - sMILES Library (Knowles et al., 2023).
 Full sample in the optical window with 4 alpha/Fe values and Salpeter IMF.
 They are useful to extract also the alpha/Fe values besides age and metallicity.

-**Warning** If your spectra have much higher resolution than the templates, apply the "Degrade Resolution" task in the Spectra manipulation panel before fitting may improve the results.
+**TIP** If your spectra have much higher resolution than the templates, apply the "Degrade Resolution" task in the Spectra manipulation panel before fitting may improve the results.

 **Template Handling:**